Customs of Nepal; All you need to know about Nepal

 You cannot go to the kitchen while you are eating something.

 You cannot drink water by touching the mouth of the water jug with your lips.
-If you touch it with your lip then you are assumed to jhuto which means impure.
+If you touch it with your lip then you are considered jhuto which means impure.

 You cannot eat anything until and then you wash your face in the morning.